rgommezz/react-native-offline/README.md

 `pingServerUrl`: remote server to ping to.
 It defaults to https://google.com since it's probably one the most stable servers out there, but you can provide your own if needed.

 `withExtraHeadRequest`: flag that denotes whether the extra ping check will be performed or not.
 Defaults to `true`.

+`checkConnectionInterval`: the interval (in ms) you want to ping the server at.
+The default is 0, and that means it is not going to regularly check connectivity.

 ##### Usage
 ```js